-For purposes of assessing the impacts of this proposed rule on small entities, small entity is defined as: (1) A small business as defined by the Small Business Administration (SBA) regulations at 13 CFR 121.201; (2) a small governmental jurisdiction that is a government of a city, county, town, school district or special district with a population of less than 50,000; and (3) a small organization that is any not-for-profit enterprise which is independently owned and operated and is not dominant in its field.
+EPA has determined that it is not necessary to prepare a regulatory flexibility analysis in connection with this rule.
+For purposes of assessing the impacts of this rule on small entities, small entity is defined as: (1) A small business as defined by the Small Business Administration's regulations at 13 CFR 121.201; (2) a small governmental jurisdiction that is a government of a city, county, town, school district or special district with a population of less than 50,000; and (3) a small organization that is any not-for-profit enterprise which is independently owned and operated and is not dominant in its field.

-After considering the economic impacts of this proposed rule on small entities, I certify that this action will not have a significant economic impact on a substantial number of small entities.
-In determining whether a rule has a significant economic impact on a substantial number of small entities, the impact of concern is any significant adverse economic impact on small entities, since the primary purpose of the regulatory flexibility analyses is to identify and address regulatory alternatives "which minimize any significant economic impact of the rule on small entities."
+After considering the economic impacts of this rule on small entities, EPA has concluded that this action will not have a significant economic impact on a substantial number of small entities.
+In determining whether a rule has a significant economic impact on a substantial number of small entities, the impact of concern is any significant adverse economic impact on small entities, since the primary purpose of the regulatory flexibility analyses is to identify and address regulatory alternatives "which minimize any significant economic impact of the proposed rule on small entities."
 5 U.S.C.
 603 and 604.
-Thus, an agency may certify that a rule will not have a significant economic impact on a substantial number of small entities if the rule relieves regulatory burden, or otherwise has a positive economic effect on all of the small entities subject to the rule.
+Thus, an agency may conclude that a rule will not have a significant economic impact on a substantial number of small entities if the rule relieves regulatory burden, or otherwise has a positive economic effect on all of the small entities subject to the

-This proposed rule will not have any adverse economic impact on small entities.
-This proposed rule would codify existing guidance for the RFG and antidumping regulations, and establish provisions in the gasoline sulfur regulations (65 FR 6698, February 10, 2000) that allow transmix processors and transmix blenders more flexibility for compliance.
-The proposed rule would establish gasoline sulfur standards for transmix processors and blenders that are consistent with the sulfur standards for other entities, such as pipelines and terminals, that are downstream of refineries in the gasoline distribution system, and would clarify the requirements for transmix processors under the Mobile Source Air Toxics program.
-This proposed rule would codify existing practices designed to ensure that products transported by pipelines meet existing downstream standards.
-This proposed rule would also provide refiners and importers with an alternative compliance option for fulfilling a requirement to conduct downstream sampling and testing at oxygenate blender facilities.
-We have, therefore, concluded that this proposed rule would relieve regulatory burden for all small entities subject to the RFG regulations.
-We continue to be interested in the potential impacts of the proposed rule on small entities and welcome comments on issues related to such impacts.
+This direct final rule will not have any adverse economic impact on small entities.
+This direct final rule codifies existing guidance for the RFG and antidumping regulations, and establishes provisions in the gasoline sulfur regulations (65 FR 6698, February 10, 2000) that allow transmix processors and transmix blenders more flexibility for compliance.
+The direct final rule establishes gasoline sulfur standards for transmix processors and blenders that are consistent with the sulfur standards for other entities, such as pipelines and terminals, that are downstream of refineries in the gasoline distribution system, and clarifies the requirements for transmix processors under the Mobile Source Air Toxics program.
+These requirements codify existing practices designed to ensure that products transported by pipelines meet existing downstream standards.
+This direct final rule also provides refiners and importers with an alternative compliance option for fulfilling a requirement to conduct downstream sampling and testing at oxygenate blender facilities.
+We have therefore concluded that this direct final rule will relieve regulatory burden for all small entities subject to the RFG regulations.